Ben-Helms/Iterative-individual-tree-segmentation-for-TLS/README.md

 This is an R-based workflow used to segment individual trees in point cloud data and then calculate forest structure parameters, including diameter at breast height (DBH), tree height (height), canopy base height (CBH), crown width (CW), and tree density.
 This workflow is designed for LAS files from ground-based LiDAR scanners (i.e., terrestrial and mobile laser scanners), using a bottom-up segmentation approach based on tree bole identification.
 As such, it achieves the most accurate results when a high density of points is present in the understory.

 This workflow is unique in that it utilizes multiple rounds of segmentation to reduce errors.
 Trees that require re-segmentation are identified using empirical cumulative distribution functions (ECDF) for height-to-DBH and crown width-to-DBH ratios built from a subset of reference trees from the US Forest Service Forest Inventory and Analysis (FIA) National Forest Inventory dataset.
 Segmented trees that require re-segmentation are defined as those with allometries that fall beyond the central 80th percentile of either ECDF.
-This repository comes with a reference subset of Front Range ponderosa Pine (*Pinus ponderosa*) and Douglas-fir (*Pseudotsuga menziesii*) trees.
+This repository comes with a reference subset of Front Range ponderosa pine (*Pinus ponderosa*) and Douglas-fir (*Pseudotsuga menziesii*) trees.
 The reference tree list should be updated to reflect the ecosystem of interest.

 ## Processing steps: